-Nintendo has announced Nintendo Labo cardboard-building concept VR Kit for Switch, which combines the physical and digital gameplay of Nintendo Labo with necessary virtual reality technology to create a shareable and straightforward virtual reality experience.
+Nintendo has announced the Nintendo Labo cardboard-building concept VR Kit for Switch, which combines the physical and digital gameplay of Nintendo Labo with necessary virtual reality technology to create a shareable and straightforward virtual reality experience.
 It looks like they have brought in a rather unusual way in the form of the Nintendo Labo VR Kit.

 While rumors of a Nintendo Switch VR accessory have been circulating for over a year, perceived technical limitations of the Switch made it seem more pipe dream than a potential product.
 But by pairing a seemingly less intensive VR experience with its cardboard DIY accessories, the company may have discovered a way to circumvent the burdensome processing requirements associated with today’s VR-capable machines.

 The Nintendo VR headset is easy to use, without any head-strap affixed.
-This means that users can easily hold it to their eyes for more shorter and casual experiences.
+This means that users can easily hold it to their eyes for shorter and more casual experiences.

 We wanted to design an experience that encourages both virtual and real-world interactions among players. – Doug Bowser, Nintendo of America’s chief